Richey Edwards: Disappearance and presumed death

 On 14 February, Edwards' Vauxhall Cavalier received a parking ticket at the Severn View service station, and on 17 February, the vehicle was reported as abandoned.
 Police discovered the battery to be dead, with evidence that the car had been lived in.
-The car also had photos he had taken of his family days prior.
+The car also had photos Edwards had taken of his family days prior.
 Due to the service station's proximity to the Severn Bridge, a known suicide site, it was widely believed that Edwards had jumped from the bridge.
-Many people who knew Edwards, however, have said that he was never the type to contemplate suicide and he himself was quoted in 1994 as saying, "In terms of the 'S' word, that does not enter my mind.
+Edwards had referred to suicide in 1994, saying, "In terms of the 'S' word, that does not enter my mind.
 And it never has done, in terms of an attempt.
 Because I am stronger than that.
-I might be a weak person, but I can take pain".
+I might be a weak person, but I can take pain."

 Since then, Edwards has reportedly been spotted in a market in Goa, India, and on the islands of Fuerteventura and Lanzarote.
-There have been other alleged sightings of Edwards, especially in the years immediately following his disappearance.
+There have been other alleged sightings, especially in the years immediately following Edwards' disappearance.
 However, none of these has proved conclusive, and none has been confirmed by investigators.
-In 2018, it was revealed that the bridge's toll receipt was timestamped with a 24-hour clock, meaning he would have crossed the bridge at 2:55am, rather than 2:55pm as previously thought for 23 years.

-The investigation itself has received criticism.
+The investigation into Edwards' disappearance has received criticism.
 In his 1999 book Everything (A Book About Manic Street Preachers), Simon Price states that aspects of the investigation were "far from satisfactory".
-He asserts the police may not have taken Edwards' mental state into account when prioritising his disappearance, and also records Edwards' sister Rachel as having "hit out at police handling" after CCTV footage was analysed two years after Edwards vanished.
-Price records a member of the investigation team as stating "that the idea that you could identify somebody from that is arrant nonsense".
-While his family had the option of declaring him legally dead from 2002 onwards, they chose not to for many years, and his status remained open as a missing person until 23 November 2008, when he became officially "presumed dead".
+He asserts police may not have taken Edwards' mental state into account when prioritizing his disappearance, and also records Edwards' sister as having "hit out at police handling" after CCTV footage was analyzed two years after Edwards had vanished.
+Price records a member of the investigation team as stating "that the idea that you could identify somebody from that is arrant nonsense."
+While Edwards' family had the option of declaring him legally dead from 2002 onwards, they chose not to for many years, and his status remained open as a missing person until 23 November 2008, when he became officially "presumed dead".